 A frame rate is 24 fps on your Spark, which means ideally a 1/48 shutter (which does not exist, so 1/50 is what you would use)

 A framerate of 30fps, then use 1/60 shutter speed.

 The thing is, most of the time (except sunrise and sunset) you will have too much light to get these shutter speeds.
 So you need an ND filter to help you do it.
-Without it, you can never get picture perfect video.
+Without it, you can never get a picture-perfect video.

-The idea with circular polarizer is make the sky bluer or reduce reflections from windows or water.
+The idea with a circular polarizer is to make the sky bluer or reduce reflections from windows or water.

 There are lots of reasons a polarizer is a great idea.